Michael Distel

 Early Ventures

 In 2011, I co-founded Feel Beautiful, importing skincare products across Southeast Asia.
 It sounds simple but taught me about logistics, compliance, and the daily reality of running a business.
-The company continues at feelbeautiful.com.sg.
+We bootstrapped and scaled the company, continuing at Feel Beautiful (feelbeautiful.com.sg).
 We grew to around twenty people across multiple countries.
 I learned more about finance and operations than I expected.
 After that, I did freelance consulting (2017–2021) and worked as an interim CTO, helping startups with technology questions.
-This was also when I first encountered Web3, building a Bitcoin exchange for a private bank in Australia and working on other crypto projects.
+This was also when I first encountered blockchain development, building a Bitcoin exchange for a private bank in Australia and working on other crypto projects.

 Learning about VC

-In 2018, I became CTO at FoodRazor until 2020, working on restaurant back-end systems.
-The company raised S$900k in 2021 led by Cocoon Capital.
+In April 2018, I became CTO at FoodRazor until May 2020, working on restaurant back-end systems.
+The company raised S$900k in 2021 led by Cocoon Capital (after my tenure).
 That fundraising process gave me my first real look at how investors think.
 FoodRazor was acquired by OrderEZ in February 2023.
-I had the opportunity to join Cocoon Capital as an Investment Associate (2021–2024), the same firm that had led FoodRazor's investment.
+I had the opportunity to join Cocoon Capital as an Investment Associate (July 2021–January 2024), the same firm that had led FoodRazor's investment.
 This let me sit on the other side of the table and learn about timing, founder-market fit, and how much of early-stage investing comes down to signals versus stories.

 What's Next

-I spent 2024 and early 2025 working at BuildBear Labs on Web3 testing infrastructure, helping developers test their applications against blockchain networks without the usual complexity.
+From January 2024 to October 2025, I worked at BuildBear Labs on blockchain testing infrastructure, helping developers test their applications against blockchain networks without the usual complexity.
+BuildBear raised US$1.9m seed from US VCs during my time there.
 At the moment, I do not have anything solid planned and am hunting around for the next thing to do.
 I am curious about what problems are worth solving and where I might be useful.